5 Benefits of Embedded Integration Platforms for SaaS Products

 Can the platform handle real-world complexity?

 Some embedded integration platforms are optimized for simple data transfers between common SaaS apps like Salesforce and Slack but fall short when things get complicated.
-Prismatic, meanwhile, provides the flexibility to ensure that you can handle even the most complex integration scenarios.
+Meanwhile, Prismatic provides the flexibility to ensure you can handle even the most complex embedded integration scenarios.

 Is the platform dev-friendly?

 Low-code tools for integrations are fantastic.
-They let you make the most efficient use of your devs by having non-devs build, deploy, and support your integrations.
-But low-code tools have limitations and can leave you stuck at 90% of the integration you need.
-When that happens, does the embedded integration platform make it easy for your devs to build the final 10%?
+They can let non-devs build, deploy, and support your integrations.
+But low-code tools have limitations and can leave you stuck.
+When that happens, does the embedded integration platform for you devs to write code for integrations?

 How do I know if an embedded integration platform suits my needs?